|

 Here, I highlighted one statement necklace, but I often layer 2 or 3 on top of each other for an artful arrangement.
 Your prettiest pieces deserve to shine!

-Simple jewelry display stands like this one are available for around $10.
+Simple jewelry display stands like these are available for around $10.
 You could customize your own by spray painting it or covering it with your choice of fabric.

 The beauty of stacking trays is that they protect your valuables, create a beautiful display, and maximize your use of vertical space.
 You can even group sets together (earrings with matching necklace, for example) to make getting ready even easier.